bjornuppeke/tv-programs/Readme.md

   Point your browser to localhost:3000.

 ## RESTful
-  Programs are created, read and deleted in a RESTful manner
+  Programs are created, read and deleted in a CRUD-ish RESTful manner

   index